Has Your Life Been Ruined in a Car Accident?

 Please note, however, that it does need to be established that a driver or owner of a motor vehicle (other than yours) was at least partly at fault in order to make a claim for compensation.
 There are exceptions to this general rule in the case of catastrophic injury.

-If you are injured in a motor vehicle accident you can claim compensation for 'general damages', financial loss, medical treatment and miscellaneous expenses.
+If you are injured in a car accident you can claim compensation for ‘general damages’, financial loss, medical treatment and miscellaneous expenses.

-General damages include compensation for specifically for your injuries and:
+General damages include compensation specifically for your injuries and:

 - pain and suffering;